 16. Lord Jagannath Temple, Puri, Orissa

 It is this very Indian Temple which gives the city of Puri its other name, Jagannath Puri.
 Dedicated to Lord Krishna, this temple is part of the 4 holiest places in the country and entry for non-Hindus is strictly restricted here.
-Along with the idol of Lord Jagannath or Krishna sits the idols of Goddess Subhadra who is Lord Krishna’s sister and Lord Balabhadra who is his brother.
+Along with the idol of Lord Jagannath or Krishna sits the idols of Goddess Subhadra, who is Lord Krishna’s sister, and Lord Balabhadra, who is his brother.
 The world-famous Rath Yatra has been conducted annually with thousands of people pulling the sacred chariots during the Yatra.
+There are a number of places to visit in Puri that you can head to while going to this place.

 17. Naina Devi Temple, Nainital, Uttarakhand